All Episodes

 But I've watched you give speeches.

-You've sent me copies of what do you call those that lecture series you're a part of again?
+You've sent me copies of, what do you call those, that lecture series you're a part of again?

-The TED talks, yes, Sean.
+The TED Talks, yes, Sean.

-The TED talk thing.
+The TED Talk thing.

 Okay, and I've watched you give your speeches.

-I've watched them in their entirety, and at no time during your speech, do you scream?
+I've watched them in their entirety, and at no time during your speech do you scream.

-Yes, and I'll all do deference to myself.
+Yes, and I'll do deference to myself.

 Those were in front of audiences of a few hundred, not several thousand.